-Whatever your trip you will need to take out travel insurance approriate to the countries you are visiting and what you will be doing when you get there.
+Whatever your trip you will need to take out travel insurance appropriate to the countries you are visiting and what you will be doing when you get there.

-In general terms policies will be for an individual trip or on an annual basis.
+In general terms, policies will be for an individual trip or on an annual basis.
 They may also be lumped together with other insurance products such as house or life insurance.
-The level of insurance cover, and therefore cost of the premium, will be affected by the location you are travelling to, the perceived risk to yourself or your belongings, the value of your belongings and the potential cost of any rescue or repatriation.
-If you are on an extended trip you may also have to pay a suppliment if you go over certain number of days away.
+The level of insurance cover, and therefore the cost of the premium, will be affected by the location you are travelling to, the perceived risk to yourself or your belongings, the value of your belongings and the potential cost of any rescue or repatriation.
+If you are on an extended trip you may also have to pay a supplement if you go over a certain number of days away.

-Another important aspect of travel insurance is cancellation cover.
+Another important aspect of travel insurance is cancellation coverage.
 Sometimes this is an optional extra on the basic policy and it can be tempting to save money by omitting it from the policy.
 We would always advise that you do take out the cancellation option so that if for whatever reason you are unable to travel you are able to claim back the costs of your bookings and flights.
 Your insurance policy should be taken out directly after placing bookings and buying flights.
-In this way the money that you have just spent is immediately covered.
-If you were to suffer any issues that meant you were unable to travel between buying flights and buying insurance you would of course be unable to claim back the air fare.
+This way, the money that you have just spent is immediately covered.
+If you were to suffer any issues that meant you were unable to travel between buying flights and buying insurance you would, of course, be unable to claim back the airfare.